Q: What's the official product site ?

 A: It's always recommended to activate the Check Point 1400 Appliance manually.
 Therefore just generate and download the activation file in your Check Point UserCenter account.
 Then activate your 1400 Appliance with the downloaded activation file.
 Backup the activation file for later activations.

-A: As described in sk93382, doing the activation online can cause several errors, like 'Maximal number of activations exceeded.' or 'Cannot find registration information for the appliance in the Check Point User Center.
+A: As described in sk93382, doing the activation can cause several errors, like 'Maximal number of activations exceeded.' or 'Cannot find registration information for the appliance in the Check Point User Center.
 Currently using trial license.'

 Q: Does the 1400 Appliance support clustering ?